uezo/ChatdollKit/README.md

 If you want to setup manually, go to [Appendix2.
 Setup Animator manually](#Appendix%202.%20Setup%20Animator%20manually)

+## Setup LipSync

+Add `OVRLipSyncHelper` from `Extension/OVR` to the 3D model.
+If the model is built as VRC FBX format or VRM format the configuration will complete automatically.

 ## Run

 Press Play button of Unity editor.
 You can see the model starts with idling animation and blinking.